 1970s – 1990s

 Fierce competition with Procter & Gamble begins.
-So the brand expands its product line and produces book paper and furniture.
+So the brand expands its product line and produces books, paper, and furniture.
 This significantly increases sales, allowing it to outpace all of its competitors.
-The logo reflected the victory in a smooth and slender font.
-The last and first t became one capital letter showing growth and exaltation.
-The hint of toilet paper disappeared from the sign as the product range became much broader.
+The logo reflected the victory with a smooth, slender font.
+The first and last t became one capital letter, symbolizing growth and exaltation.
+The hint of toilet paper faded from the sign as the product range expanded.

 1990s – 2003

 Kimberly-Clark absorbs the brand.
-The new owners change the concept of the logo, making it more dynamic and vibrant.
-The name acquires white letters and a blue backing resembling a paper towel.
+The new owners changed the logo’s concept, making it more dynamic and vibrant.
+The name appears in white letters on a blue background, resembling a paper towel.
 All additional divisions have been sold.
 The parent company intends to promote only toilet paper and towel brands.
-Therefore, there is a return of the logo to the image of the main product.
+Therefore, the logo returns to the main product image.
 The white letters represent the color of the napkins, and their upward movement tells of the expansion of sales.

 2003 – today

 The company logo looks modern.
-It is presented in two versions: as a blue cloth towel and as a rectangular base surrounded by a blue ribbon underneath, making the symbol look like a paper cap flapping in the wind.
+It is presented in two versions: as a blue cloth towel and as a rectangular base with a blue ribbon beneath, making the symbol look like a paper cap flapping in the wind.
 The sign points to:

 - Pioneer.
 The first toilet paper was on sale only in 1857, so the Scott brothers were virtually at the origins of this segment.
-For a long time, the company was a leader in creating new versions of hygiene products: the company was the first to roll toilet paper, and Irvin Scott’s son, Arthur, invented paper towels.
+For a long time, the company was a leader in creating new hygiene products: it was the first to roll toilet paper, and Irvin Scott’s son, Arthur, invented paper towels.

 - Leader.
 The cap is part of the military uniform and is associated with a willingness to fight for one’s interests.
 The company used active advertising.
 By 1910, their brands accounted for 80% of paper sales in America.
 The firm managed to maintain its position despite very strong competition until the end of the 70s.